merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 the room as they can carry clandestine signals hidden on that wire (or at the very least all wires must be monitored for hidden signals).
-The room must have no loudspeakers which can act as microphones, the room preferable would have no windows and if it did would attenute any Infrared light so as to protect against RF/IR transmitters.
-And lastly the room would be acoustically secure which means there would be virtually no acoustic leakage (in otherwords no sound could be heard on the other side of the wall using any types of devices such as microphones and high powered amplifiers.)
+The room must have no loudspeakers which can act as microphones, the room preferable would have no windows and if it did would attenuate any Infrared light so as to protect against RF/IR transmitters.
+And lastly the room would be acoustically secure which means there would be virtually no acoustic leakage (in other words no sound could be heard on the other side of the wall using any types of devices such as microphones and high powered amplifiers.)
 Also, to be acoustically secure, the room should have sufficient random masking signals present